department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 Our FHIR database will track linkages to source objects using the FHIR resource `.identifier` element, and the Vista `.id` element.

 1. As far as I can tell the `.id` values coming from Vista (Fileman) are given to us as strings.
-I presume unique strings at the source for that given context of that data. (for a given Vista instance the ImmunizationTO.id is unique, but that id value might be a different ImmunizationTO object at a different Vista site, and that id value on a different object like NoteTO at the original Vista site)
+They are unique strings at the source for that given context of that data. (for a given Vista instance the ImmunizationTO.id is unique, but that id value might be a different ImmunizationTO object at a different Vista site, and that id value on a different object like NoteTO at the original Vista site)
-2. The `.id` values seem to have a two or three part to them separated by `;`.
+2. The `.id` values sometimes have a two or three part to them separated by `;`.
 I don't know if there is something we can interpret, or if I am just looking at non-real examples.
 3. In FHIR [Identifier datatype](http://hl7.org/fhir/datatypes.html#Identifier) tend to be made up of two parts.
 The identifier value, and the system value within which that identifier value is known to be unique.
-We should define a system value for each Vista Site, and each context.
-In this way when more data sources come along we don't have clashes of id because we can differentiate them with the system+id.
-For example when we receive Cerner data.
 4. Thus when we know the data received is from VDIF we can look up the given id as identifier of system+id.

-The system value should be composed of the Vista site and object context
+5. The VA CDA does a similar transform of the `.id` values into CDA `.id` values.
+We should use the same algorithm so that the same data is easily recognized regardless of if the data was received via CDA or our FHIR api.

+The system value is a fixed [OID assigned to VA](https://oidref.com/2.16.840.1.113883.4.349)

-> {canonical root}/Vista/{Vista Site}/{context}
+> `urn:oid:2.16.840.1.113883.4.349`

+the `value` is then composed of the id from the data plus (prefixed) the station number.

+> {stationNbr} | `.` | {id}

 Context:

 - UserTO.id
 - PatientTO.id
-- AutorTO.id
+- AuthorTO.id
 - HospitalLocationTO.id
+- AllergyTO.id
+- ClinicalProcedureTO.id
+- VitalSign.to
 - ImmunizationTO.id
 - NoteTO.id
 - LabReportTO.id